Artisan Console

 echo -e "\r\nalias artisan=\"go run . artisan\"" >>~/.zshrc

-Then you could simply run your commands like this:
+Then you can simply run your commands like this:

 artisan make:controller DemoController